That’s our greatest fear right? That we will say the wrong thing. We always fear the unknown.

-First, I want you to remember that suicide is a brain attack–a temporary and irrational state of mind where someone is suffering emotional pain so devastating, their brain tells them the only solution is to kill themselves.
+First, I want you to remember that suicide is a brain attack–an episode where someone is suffering emotional pain so devastating, their brain tells them the only solution is to kill themselves.
 It’s intense and relentless and people feel they are a burden and the world would be better off without them.
 Sometimes people don’t even realize they are thinking it.

 When someone tells you how much they hurt, usually we want to make them feel better so we say things like (WRONG things to say):

 - “You have so much to live for”

 - “You have your whole life ahead of you”

 - “What about your family?”